 The average household increase will be over $429 per year - at a minimum - and that's if they stay on budget.
 (Read More...)

-• Filtration - the Most Expensive Option at Potentially over $1.2 Billion!
+• Filtration - the Most Expensive Option at over $1.47 Billion!

 Of all the EPA approved methods, PWB has chosen the most expensive option.
 (Read More...)